germanoeich/nirn-proxy/README.md

 |nirn_proxy_requests_routed_error    | none                                   | Counter for requests routed that failed                    |

 Note: 429s can produce two status: 429 Too Many Requests or 429 Shared.
 The latter is only produced for requests that return with the x-ratelimit-scope header set to "shared", which means they don't count towards the cloudflare firewall limit and thus should not be used for alerts, etc.

+The proxy has an internal endpoint located at `/nirn/healthz` for liveliness and readiness probes.

 ### Profiling